labyrinthofdreams/screenpicker/README.md

 ScreenPicker
 ===

-A special purpose application for generating screenshots and GIFs from common video formats, including DVDs and Blu-rays.
+A special purpose application for generating screenshots, GIFs, and HTML5 videos from common video formats, including DVDs and Blu-rays.

 It works by having an Avisynth backend that provides the application with frame accurate frame traversal letting the user navigate a video either frame by frame, jumping to any desired frame,